guilhermec-costa/code-telescope/README.md

 ## Contributing

 Found a bug or have a feature request?
-Please open an issue on [GitHub](https://github.com/guilhermec-costa/code-telescope).
+Please open an issue.